 The new digital bankruptcy application process is smart phone and tablet friendly so computer access is not essential.

 For people without online access, the existing Bankruptcy Form (PDF) will be available.
 For a copy, call us on 1300 364 785 Monday to Friday 8:30 am to 8:00 pm (AEST and AEDT).

-What do I need to open an Insolvency Services Online account?
+What do I need to create an Online Services account?

 You will need to provide the details of two forms of identification, such as a driver licence, birth certificate or Medicare card.

 You must be 16 or over to apply for bankruptcy.